-While every attempt will be made to adhere to posted schedules, we reserve the right to adjust workshop schedules, combine classes, or assign alternate instructors as necessary.
+While every attempt will be made to adhere to posted schedules, we reserve the right to adjust course schedules, combine classes, or assign alternate instructors as necessary.
 All registered students will be notified of any changes or cancellations as soon as possible.
-If your design workshop is cancelled or rescheduled, you may request transfer to another workshop or full refund (no administrative fees will be assessed on refunds for classes cancelled by us).
+If your design course is cancelled or rescheduled, you may request transfer to another course or full refund (no administrative fees will be assessed on refunds for classes cancelled by us).

 Registration Cut-off Date

-The registration cut-off date for each workshop is indicated on the schedule.
-Unless otherwise stated, the cut-off will be seven (7) calendar days after the first day of the workshop.
-Any workshop that appears on the schedule is open for registration.
+The registration cut-off date for each course is indicated on the schedule.
+Unless otherwise stated, the cut-off will be seven (7) calendar days after the first day of the course.
+Any course that appears on the schedule is open for registration.
 It is the student’s responsibility to acquire required textbooks by the start date.
 Registrations received after the cut-off date will be considered on a case-by-case basis.